sanguineous/invoiceSort/README.md

 # invoiceSort
-Test made for a job interview
+Test made for a job interview.
+See invoiceapp/README.md file for info.